James Mattis Reveals That He Had ‘No Choice But To Leave’ Donald Trump’s White House

 “If you leave an administration, you owe some silence,” Mattis said.

 But the inside track on what it’s like working for the Trump administration likely won’t be coming from Mattis’ first book, Call Sign Chaos: Learning to Lead, which is set to be published September 3.
-The Hill reported that early reviews of the book do not indicated that it’s a tell-all.
+The Hill reported that early reviews of the book do not indicate that it’s a tell-all.

 Mattis also explained that when one leaves an administration, staying mum about one’s time there gives the remaining officials a chance to maintain the protection of the country and also suggested that any public criticisms of the administration would be counterproductive.